yunusemre-uzun/Firewall/README.md

     Note: After you run the application all outgoing network will be blocked except DNS calls.
 You need to allow or deny applications one by one in order to have a custom configured network.

-    Note: We recommend that close voice call applications before starting the app, then start your voice calls in order to have good experience.
+    Note: We recommend that close voice call applications or other UDP applications before starting the app, then start your voice calls in order to have good experience.